-The Venice Commission's reports and studies quoted in this Compilation seek to present general standards for all member and observer states of the Venice Commission.
+The Venice Commission reports and studies quoted in this Compilation seek to present general standards for all member and observer states of the Venice Commission.
 Recommendations made in the reports and studies will therefore be of a more general application, although the specificity of national/local situations is an important factor and should be taken into account adequately.

 Both the brief extracts from opinions and reports/studies presented here must be seen in the context of the wider text adopted by the Venice Commission from which it was taken.
 Each citation therefore has a reference that sets out its exact position in the opinion or report/study (paragraph number, page number for older opinions), which allows the reader to find it in the opinion or report/study from which it was taken.
+In order to shorten the text, further references and footnotes are omitted in the text of citations; only the essential part of relevant paragraphs is reproduced.